Kgsanderson93/xmlParser/README.md

 ## Overview

 This project is a C++ XML parser designed to parse XML files into a tree structure.
 It supports parsing of tags, attributes, and text nodes, and includes features for error handling, debugging output, and callback functionality based on tag paths and conditions.
-The project also includes an example of a callback system that can trigger specific actions when certain conditions are met, such as when an `order/amount` tag exceeds a specified value.

 ## Features